imanlotfimahyari/State-Sharing-p4-python/README.md

 resources, etc.), we implemented a simple `Middle-ware` to be placed between the Network Functions of each host and the host itself.

-A simple structure is showned here:
+A simple structure is demonstrated here:
 ![internal-view](./internal-view.png)

 ## Presentation